Covid 19 coronavirus: Horrifying figures show why Australia is in lockdown

 The report also noted that the modelling was limited by ongoing uncertainty around the true disease "pyramid" for Covid-19, and the lack of information about why some people get a more severe form of the disease.

-The modelling was based on international data from both the Chinese experience and other countries.
+The modelling was based on international data.

-Mr Morrison said on Tuesday the modelling proved the theory of "flattening the curve" and that measures Australia had taken could make a difference.
+Morrison said on Tuesday the modelling proved the theory of "flattening the curve" and that measures Australia had taken could make a difference.

-"Indeed, that is what we're experiencing here in Australia," he said.
-"We are on the right track."
+"We are on the right track.

-"National Cabinet of course will be seeking further modelling work to be done that does incorporate Australian responses."

-However, the small number of cases in Australia means there will not be a big case base to do that modelling.
+He said the Government would be doing more modelling based on Australian figures, although the small number of cases mean there were not enough as a base.

-"So the National Cabinet fully understands the limitations of this work," he said.
+"The National Cabinet fully understands the limitations of this work," he said.

-Chief Medical Officer, Professor Brendan Murphy said authorities now had data on nearly 6000 Australians and it was hoped there would be some useful insights in the next few weeks.
+Chief medical officer, Professor Brendan Murphy said authorities now had data on nearly 6000 Australians and it was hoped there would be some useful insights in the next few weeks.

-"In terms of having some meaningful data, I would say it's a matter of weeks before that would be in a useful form."

-However, he noted that there were less than 100 people in ICU in Australia at the moment and fewer than 40 people on ventilators, which is "quite a low rate of serious disease".
+However, he noted that fewer than 100 people were in ICU in Australia and fewer than 40 were on ventilators, which is "quite a low rate of serious disease".

 "Our current case rate is very, very low.
 Every death is a tragedy, but our death rate is one of the lowest in the world so far," he said.